-While Islam is the official religion of Dubai, the emirate is well-known for its tolerance and respect for all religions.
+While Islam is the official religion of Bahrain, it is well-known for its tolerance and respect for all religions.
 Besides mosques, the city houses many other places of worship including churches and temples.
-Visitors and residents are expected to respect Islam and abide by certain etiquette and code of conduct, including the special rules that come into effect during the holy month of Ramadan.
-Most of the official public holidays are based on the Islamic calendar.
+Visitors and residents are expected to respect Islam and abide by certain etiquette and code of conduct.

-Bank opening hours are 8am to 1pm (Sundays to Wednesday) and 8am to noon on Fridays.
-Banks are usually closed on Thursdays.
+Bank opening hours are 9am to 2pm (Sundays to Thursdays).
+Banks are usually closed on Fridays.